bsmith89/blog/content/Code/pymake-0.md

 Title: 'PyMake I: Another GNU Make Clone'
 Date: 2013-05-07 19:00
 Tags: python, software, development, make, pipelines, bioinformatics
-modified: 2015-07-15 8:00
+modified: 2016-03-04 10:00
 ...

-~~_This is the first of two posts about my program [PyMake](http://github.com/bsmith89/pymake/).
+(Edit 1): ~~_This is the first of two posts about my program [PyMake](http://github.com/bsmith89/pymake/).
 I'll post the link to Part II here when I've written it._~~
-_While I still agree with some of the many of the views expressed in this piece, I have changed my thinking on Makefiles.
-I'll post a new post about the topic when I take the time to write it._
+_While I still agree with some of the many of the views expressed in this piece, I have changed my thinking on Makefiles._

+(Edit 2): ~~_I'll post a new post about the topic when I take the time to write it._~~ _I've written a [tutorial][make-analysis] on using _Make_ for reproducible data analysis_.

+[make-analysis]: make-analysis.html

 I am an aspiring but unskilled (not yet skilled?) computer geek.
 You can observe this for yourself by watching me fumble my way through